- Warrants to obtain blood samples

 - Duration of warrant

 (4) Samples of blood may be taken from a person under a warrant issued under subsection (1) [warrants to obtain blood samples] only during the time that a qualified medical practitioner is satisfied that the conditions referred to in subparagraphs (1)(c)(i) and (ii) continue to exist.

-(5) If a warrant issued under subsection (1) [warrants to obtain blood samples] is executed, the peace officer shall, as soon as practicable, give a copy of it — or, in the case of a warrant issued by telephone or other means of telecommunication, a facsimile — to the person from whom the samples of blood are taken.
+(5) If a warrant issued under subsection (1) [warrants to obtain blood samples] is executed, the peace officer shall, as soon as practicable, give a copy of it — as a well as a notice in Form 5.1 [forms], varied to suit the case — to the person from whom the samples of blood are taken.

 - Taking of samples